vicmagpac/victorMagalhaesPacheco/README.md

 ## ⚡ Technologies

-These are some of the technologies and tools that I have worked with and work with:
+These are some of the technologies and tools that I have studied, worked with and work with:

 ![PHP](https://img.shields.io/badge/-PHP-777BB4?style=flat-square&logo=PHP&logoColor=white)
 ![ZendFramework](https://img.shields.io/badge/-ZendFramework-68B604?style=flat-square&logo=Zend-framework&logoColor=white)